BroseleyCameraClub/BroseleyCameraClub.github.io/_programme/2024-01-18-Forward-Programme-2024.md

 ---
 layout: programme
 title: Programme 2024
-description: Discussions around the genres of photography rather than the technical side.
+description: There will be more discussions around the genres of photography rather than the technical side.
 date: 2024-01-18
 author: Graham Welsby
 img: /assets/img/12.jpg